Sengkang Group Representation Constituency: 2020: Creation and WP upset victory

 Sengkang GRC was created prior to the 2020 general election from the bulk of Sengkang West Single Member Constituency (SMC), the entirety of Punggol East SMC and the Sengkang Central division of Pasir Ris–Punggol GRC.

 In an upset, the WP team, comprising Louis Chua, He Ting Ru, Jamus Lim and Raeesah Khan, won the GRC, marking the second opposition victory in a GRC since the introduction of GRCs in 1988.
 They won 52.12% of the vote, defeating Ng Chee Meng and his team representing the governing People's Action Party (PAP).
-It was also the first time the opposition won a newly created GRC.

 After their victory, the WP divided the GRC into the divisions of Anchorvale, Buangkok, Compassvale and Rivervale.

-MP resignation
+Resignation of Raeesah Khan

-On 30 November 2021, Khan resigned as a WP member, effectively expelling herself from Parliament, after making unsubstantiated allegations against the police in Parliament on three occasions.
+On 30 November 2021, Raeesah resigned as a WP member, effectively expelling herself from Parliament, after making unsubstantiated allegations against the police in Parliament on three occasions.
 After her resignation, the Compassvale division was physically divided among the remaining three MPs for Sengkang GRC.
 At the same time, Faisal Manap, incumbent MP for Aljunied GRC, became a temporary advisor to the Sengkang GRC team, which party leader Pritam Singh claimed addressed concerns on the lack of a minority MP for the GRC.
 (Note: Every team in a GRC is legally required to contain at least one minority (i.e. non-Chinese) candidate, either Malay or Indian/other (other being not Chinese, Malay or Indian).
 The mandatory minority category in a GRC is determined by the President.
 The number of GRCs requiring Malay candidates at a general election must be three-fifths of the total number of GRCs, or, if that is fractional, the next highest whole number.)